MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-H-National-Wildlife-Monuments/part-100-Subsistence-Management-Regulations-Public-Lands-Alaska/subpart-D-Subsistence-Taking-Fish-Wildlife/section-100.28.md

 (C) The daily harvest and possession limit per person is 12 male crabs with a shell width 51/2 inches or greater.

-(5) *Alaska Peninsula - Aleutian Islands Area.* (i) The operator of a commercially licensed and registered shrimp fishing vessel must obtain a subsistence fishing permit from the ADF&G prior to subsistence shrimp fishing during a closed State commercial shrimp fishing season or within a closed commercial shrimp fishing district, section, or subsection; the permit must specify the area and the date the vessel operator intends to fish; no more than 500 pounds (227 kg) of shrimp may be in possession aboard the vessel.
+(5) *Alaska Peninsula—Aleutian Islands Area.* (i) The operator of a commercially licensed and registered shrimp fishing vessel must obtain a subsistence fishing permit from the ADF&G prior to subsistence shrimp fishing during a closed State commercial shrimp fishing season or within a closed commercial shrimp fishing district, section, or subsection; the permit must specify the area and the date the vessel operator intends to fish; no more than 500 pounds (227 kg) of shrimp may be in possession aboard the vessel.

 (ii) The daily harvest and possession limit is 12 male Dungeness crabs per person; only crabs with a shell width of 51/2 inches or greater may be taken or possessed.